 Benefit #2: Less Work Overall

-For the same reasons small turtles are more affordable, they are also less work.
+For the same reasons turtles that stay small are more affordable, they are also less work.

 There will be either zero or minimal substrate to clean, the filtration system will need to be cleaned about once a week, and the turtles need to be fed typically every two or three days.